 James Murray understood the scale of the project he was about to undertake, but also realized just how important it was to be to the perpetuation of the English language itself.
 He refused to scale back his work or to compromise its integrity, choosing instead to push forward no matter how hard it would be for him and those working with him.
 For that, we modern English readers owe him a great debt of gratitude.

 By emphasizing the beauty of English in attempting to map its various hills and contours, James Murray and friends made sure that their readers understood that English was growing.
 English was not something that could be pinned down to a corkboard like a butterfly, or something that could be conquered on a hunt like a wild boar.
 It was not a prize at all.
 Rather, English was beautiful entirely on its own and entirely by itself, and regulating it to the point that other languages had been would only destroy that beauty.
 True beauty, lasting beauty, is appreciated best by those who are able to sit back and simply enjoy, not by those who believe it is their right or duty in life to interfere with everything.
 The language should be enjoyed through observation, not through attempts to mold it to fit whatever idea of language permeates popular thought.
 It is tempting to say that Murray’s greatest accomplishment would be the marking down of so many known words in his Oxford English Dictionary, but that answer would be rather simplistic.
-Murray’s greatest accomplishment is the beautification of the English language to the generations of readers that came after him, making the heights and depths of its grand space accessible to all.
+Murray’s greatest accomplishment is the beautification of the English language for the generations of readers that came after him, making the heights and depths of its grand space accessible to all.
 James Murray preserved English by giving it back to its people.